Why Should Your Child Study Statistics?

 Which Sectors Employ Statisticians?

-There’s a good chance your child can apply statistics in whatever field he or she is interested in, from making smarter software to developing safer drugs.
-Here is a snapshot of select places where statisticians work and what they do.
+There’s a good chance your child can apply statistics to whatever field interests them, from making smarter software to developing safer drugs.
+Your child can also use statistics skills in unexpected sectors, including journalism, sports and fashion.
+Here’s a snapshot of select places where statisticians work and what they do.

 Health and Medicine

 Statisticians can find many opportunities to work with animals.
 Many collaborate with other scientists to find ways to protect endangered species and increase their populations, for example.
-Such statisticians might work for a large zoo, a research institute like the National Science Foundation or a nonprofit organization like the World Wildlife Fund.
+Such statisticians might work for a large zoo, a research institute like the Center for Human-Animal Bond or a nonprofit organization like the World Wildlife Fund.

 Business and Technology